domdetre/HttpServerAdvanced/README.md

 # Advanced Wifi Http Server

+A Library for ESP8266 devices (and Arduinos in the future) that provides an advanced REST API to control the modules.
+The main goal is to have a library which can be easily flashed on any ESP8266 devie and then those can be controlled without writing any extra or specialized code.
+The reason it is not using MQTT is that this way those IoT modules can be used standalone without need to setup broker server.
+With this approach all you need is a terminal and curl to control your device (after flashing iwth the library).

 - Provides API to gateway the HTTP request data to and from the serial
 - Provides API to initialize, read and write digital and analog pins.

+An example ino file can be found at `docs/examples/arduino.ino`

 ---